In ISO 15926-7 and -8 the concept of template has been defined. This paper gives an introduction in that concept.

 This is still a simple little model, with five things, that we can use for all connections.
 There are two flavors: direct connection, as above, and indirect connections by means of some intermediary material, such as between a nozzle on a pipe or vesel and a pressure transmitter, interconnected by means of tubing) or a connection between Amsterdam Airport and LaGuardia Airport in New York by means of a set of airplanes.

 These models can be extended in all directions, so we need to "package" them in what ISO 15926-7 calls "Templates", in order to enable re-use.

 We put it in a small table in which we list the three objects that are the variables and give each of them a role in the represented information:

 When we use that template for our example we get:

-Before we can use Pipe A, Pump B, and "Flanged Connection" we must declare them (once), thereby using the entity types defined in ISO 15926-2:
+Before we can use Pipe A, Pump B, and "Flanged Connection" we must declare them (once, and simplified here, see Declaring An Object), thereby using the entity types defined in ISO 15926-2:

 The template instance then is correctly completed as follows:

 This can easily be converted to a format, called N-triple, that is used for storage, a "triple store" :